jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/container/container.md

 ![14](imgs/14.jpg)

-1. **Scaling**: To setup scaling.
-Check our scaling guide [here](/pages/user-guide/components/scaling/scaling).
+1. **Scaling**: To setup scaling, check our detailed scaling guide [here](/pages/user-guide/components/scaling/scaling).

 **To Configure RBAC:**

+![15](imgs/15.jpg)

-Authorization mechanism for managing permissions around Kubernetes resources.
+1. **RBAC:** Authorization mechanism for managing permissions around Kubernetes resources.
 RBAC allows configuration of flexible authorization policies that can be updated without restarting clusters.

-![15](imgs/15.jpg)

-1. **Enable RBAC**: To enable and configure Role Based Access Control for the service.
+2. **Enable RBAC**: To enable and configure Role Based Access Control for the service.

-2. **Add Role: ** To add access roles.
+3. **Add Role: ** To add access roles.
 This option will define the namespace level access/restriction roles.

-3. **Add Cluster Role:** To add cluster level access roles.
+4. **Add Cluster Role:** To add cluster level access roles.

    > Resource based rules can be configured at container and cluster level.
 Process explained below is same for cluster and container.